BerndHagen/Medio-Universal-Downloader/README.md

 3. **Cloud Windows Instance**
    - Use a cloud-based Windows desktop (Azure Virtual Desktop, AWS WorkSpaces)

-We appreciate your interest in Medio, but we cannot provide support for Wine-related issues or non-Windows environments.
+**Note:** Support for Wine-related issues or non-Windows environments is not available.
 The application is designed, built, and tested exclusively for Windows.

 ## **Hardware Acceleration**